AriFordsham/GHCWiki/friday-ideas.md

 ## Projects

-See also [HackathonProjects](hackathon-projects) - Move these projects there?
+Moved most of the "focused" projects to [HackathonProjects](hackathon-projects).

-Add projects ideas you have, and add your name if you're interested in working on them.
+Add projects ideas there, and add your name if you're interested in working on them.

-- Hacking the build system (for example)
-- Setting up GHC to build the base library using Cabal (since you have the GHC team, the Cabal team and the hmake team in one place!)

-  - Isaac Jones - I can be available for general Cabal questions as well.
-- Hacking on Cabal-Get (not really a GHC thing!)

-  - Isaac Jones
-- Fix C-- (cmm) output?
 - Discussing proposed changes to backend and code generation
 - Discussing dynamic linking
 - Strategies in debugging GHC and RTS.
-- Improve instance deriving: allow deriving Enum for more types, allow deriving Eq, Ord, Show for GADTs. -- Bjorn Bringert
-- Improve core pretty-printing -- Geoff Washburn may look at this.

 ## General Organization